HiccupHan/CS188-PyTorch-JAANet/README.md

 ## Datasets
 [BP4D](http://www.cs.binghamton.edu/~lijun/Research/3DFE/3DFE_Analysis.html)

-Put BP4D dataset images into the folder "dataset" following the paths shown in the list files of the folder "data/list".
-Place AU annotation file in the same folder.
-The path file can be modified, and file write_all_path.py can be used for this purpose.
-Run
+Put BP4D dataset images into the folder "dataset".
+Place AU annotation file and a text file of relative image paths under data/list.
+There are example files in that folder.
+BP4D_combine_1_2_path.txt are image paths for training and BP4D_part3_path.txt are paths for testing.
+The same naming scheme is used for AU annotation files ending in AUOccur.txt. write_all_path.py can be used to automatically generate image paths file.
+Run this command:
   ```
   python write_all_path.py --foldpath 'path to image folder' --outputpath 'path to output image path text file'
   ```
-Currently BP4D_combine_1_2_path.txt are image paths for training and BP4D_part3_path.txt are paths for testing.
-The same naming scheme is used for AU annotation files ending in AUOccur.txt.

 Check_data.py in the main folder was used for our purposes to check for mismatches in data and should be disregarded.

 ## Preprocessing
 - Put the landmark annotation files into the folder "dataset".
 Files provided are BP4D_combine_1_2_land.txt for training, BP4D_part3_land.txt for testing, and BP4D_att_land.txt and BP4D_att2_land.txt for generating the sample attention heatmaps.